boscoh/uniprot/readme.md

         uniprot_seqids, 'cache')
     pprint.pprint(mapping, indent=2)

 The function `batch_uniprot_metadata` contains a simple parser that extracts a small number of fields into a Python dictionary, with the Uniprot ID as the dictionary key.
-You can carry further analysis on this dictionary.
+The results are obtained though batched queries to http://uniprot.org over several calls.
+An optional directory `cache` refers to a directory that stores cached results in case of interruption.
+You can carry further analysis on the `uniprot_data` dictionary.
 For example, you can write the sequences to a `.fasta` file using the convenience
 function:

     uniprot.write_fasta('output.fasta', uniprot_data, uniprot_seqids)

-If you would rather parse the metadata text yourself, the raw text is cached to `cache.basename*.txt` files:
+If you would rather parse the metadata text yourself, you can refer to the raw text that was cached in the `cache/metadata.*.txt` files:

-    for l in open('cache.0.txt'):
+    for l in open('cache/metadata.0.txt'):
       print l

 ### Sorting seqids to find a good representative